Torsion of $\mathbb Q$-curves over number fields of small odd prime degree: General results

 Combining \Cref{twistanje} and \Cref{tocka-prostog-reda}, we obtain the following.

 \begin{corollary} Let $E$ be a $\Q$-curve over an odd degree number field $K$ with a point of order $p$ defined over $K$, where $p$ is a prime number.
-Let $\phi:E\to E'$ be an isogeny, where $E'$ is a curve with rational $j$-invariant, and let $E''/\Q$ be a quadratic twist of $E'.$ Then $E''$ has a $p$-isogeny defined over $K$ and any element of $\rho_{E'',p}(G_K)$ has eigenvalue $1$ or $-1$. \end{corollary}
+Let $\phi:E\to E'$ be an isogeny, where $E'$ is a curve with rational $j$-invariant, and let $E''$ be a quadratic twist of $E'$ which is defined over $\Q$.
+Then $E''$ has a $p$-isogeny defined over $K$ and any element of $\rho_{E'',p}(G_K)$ has eigenvalue $1$ or $-1$. \end{corollary}

-The following proposition, which strengthens \cite[Proposition 4.4.]{bourdon-najman}, describes what happens in the composite case.
+The following proposition, which slightly generalizes \cite[Proposition 4.4.]{bourdon-najman}, describes what happens in the composite case.

-\begin{proposition} Let $E_1/F$ be an elliptic curve with a point $P$ of order $N$ such that $\langle P \rangle$ is fixed by $G_F$.
-Denote by $H \leq (\Z /N\Z)^\times$ the subgroup $\{k \in (\Z/N\Z)^\times \mid \sigma(P)=kP \text{ for some } \sigma \in G_F\}$.
+\begin{proposition} Let $E_1/K$ be an elliptic curve with a point $P$ of order $N$ such that $\langle P \rangle$ is fixed by $G_K$.
+Denote by $H \leq (\Z /N\Z)^\times$ the subgroup $\{k \in (\Z/N\Z)^\times \mid \sigma(P)=kP \text{ for some } \sigma \in G_K\}$.